zzymyn/Git-Law/Marriage Act 1961.md

   (a)  is satisfied that the marriage celebrant is no longer entitled to be registered as a marriage celebrant; or

+  (aa)  is satisfied that the marriage celebrant is no longer entitled to be identified as a religious marriage celebrant on the register of marriage celebrants; or

   (b)  is satisfied that the marriage celebrant has not complied with an obligation under section 39G; or

   (c)  has determined in writing under section 39H that the marriage celebrant’s performance in respect of a period was not satisfactory; or

   (d)  is satisfied that it is appropriate to take disciplinary measures against the marriage celebrant after considering a complaint in accordance with the complaints resolution procedures established under paragraph 39K(c); or

-  (e)  is satisfied that the marriage celebrant’s application for registration was known by the marriage celebrant to be false or misleading in a material particular.
+  (e)  is satisfied that the marriage celebrant’s application for registration was known by the marriage celebrant to be false or misleading in a material particular; or

+  (f)  is satisfied that the marriage celebrant’s notice under section 39DB or paragraph 39DD(2)(b) (notice requesting to be identified as a religious marriage celebrant) was known by the marriage celebrant to be false or misleading in a material particular.

  (2)  The only disciplinary measures that the Registrar may take against a marriage celebrant are to: